 Ai Weiwei is a child of dissidence.
-Born into a family of activists, Ai Weiwei spent his youth first in a labour camp in Beidahuang, Heilongjiang then in exile in Shihezi, Xinjiang.
-It’s no surprise then that his work is so deeply political and critical of the Chinese state.
-Whether it’s covering the floor of the Tate Modern with 150 tons of porcelain sunflower seeds or photographing himself flipping-off Mao’s mural on the walls of the Forbidden City, Ai’s work has drawn intense criticism from China’s communist party.
+Born into a family of activists, Ai Weiwei spent his youth first in a labour camp in Beidahuang, Heilongjiang, then in exile in Shihezi, Xinjiang.
+It’s no surprise that his work is so deeply political and critical of the Chinese state.
+Whether he is covering the floor of the Tate Modern in the United Kingdom with 150 tons of porcelain sunflower seeds or photographing himself flipping-off Mao’s mural on the walls of the Forbidden City, Ai’s work has drawn intense criticism from China’s communist party.

-The following year, Tan Zuoren was arrested and put on trial on charges of “subverting state power”.
+In 2010, Tan Zuoren, Ai’s partner in investigating the tofu-dreg projects was arrested and put on trial on charges of “subverting state power.”
 Ai Weiwei attempted to testify at his friend’s trial, but was beaten fiercely by state officials.
-After complaints of head pain, it was discovered that Ai had a cerebral hemorrhage and he was flown to Munich, Germany where he underwent an emergency procedure to remove the blood pooling around his brain.
-Ai believes the hemorrhage was caused by the beatings.
+After complaints of head pain, it was discovered that Ai had a cerebral hemorrhage.
+The trauma of the assault was so severe that Ai would have to undergo emergency brain surgery for wounds that would take years to heal.

-Over the following years, Ai’s tensions with the state only escalated.
-In 2010, after hearing his newly built studio in Shanghai would be demolished by the local government, Ai planned to throw a party on the site in protest.
+Ai’s interactions with the state would only continue to escalate over the years and in 2010, after hearing his newly built studio in Shanghai would be demolished by the local government, Ai planned to throw a party on the site in protest.
 State police then put him under house arrest to prevent the event.
-Needless to say it was held despite his absence.
-The studio, however, was demolished the following year.
+Needless to say, the party was held despite his absence, but the studio was demolished the following year.